flyingcircusio/doc/src/guide/api/types.md

 : *needs to be set on create, read-only otherwise; primary key; filterable*

   The Linux name of this service user.
-Needs to start with `s-` and be unique within each project.
+Needs to start with `s-` and be unique within each resource group.

 resource_group